Pico de Gallo

 How To Make The Best Pico de Gallo

-1. Wash the Roma tomatoes and dice them, discarding as much of the pulpy seeds as you can (they make the pico very runny otherwise).
+Wash the Roma tomatoes and dice them, discarding most of the pulpy seeds to prevent excess liquid.
+Dice the onion and seed and finely dice the jalapeño.

 Chef Jenn’s Tips